 Modern academic and clinical surgery increasingly demands a fundamental understanding of the individual’s tumor biology.
 State-of-the art oncologic research paves the way for in-depth characterization and investigation of molecular signatures responsible for carcinoma development.
-The focus of the Molecular Carcinogenesis Lab is to investigate the genomic determinants responsible for pancreato-biliary tumor initiation and progression.
+The focus of the Molecular Carcinogenesis Lab is to investigate the genomic and micro-environmental determinants responsible for pancreato-biliary tumor initiation and progression.
 We use modern tools like Next-Generation Sequencing, single-cell transcriptomics, genome engineering and three-dimensional tissue culture to address basic- and translational research questions around pancreato-biliary carcinogenesis.

 Methodologies and projects

-• Three-dimensional tissue cultures
+• Two- and Three-dimensional tissue cultures

 • Gene editing of pancreato-biliary driver genes in-vitro